bjornol/limesurvey-docker/README.md

 # limesurvey
-docker-compose limesurvey container connecting to existing database. https://www.limesurvey.org/ This is a easy example of connecting to a local database with the use of dockers host.docker.internal passing the host ip.
+docker-compose limesurvey container connecting to existing database. https://www.limesurvey.org/ This is an easy example of connecting to a local database with the use of dockers host.docker.internal passing the host ip.

 # Docker image
 This example uses one of the pre bult images in docker hub